Baguage/django-google-analytics-id/README.rst

-Google analytics for django
+Google analytics for Django
 ===========================

 This an installable django application to add your Google analytics code to your website template(s).
-It is compatible with Django 1.8, 1.9 and 1.10.
+It is compatible with Django 1.8, 1.9, 1.10 and 1.11.

 Python 2.7 and python 3.5 are supported.